How to Root an Android Phone?

 Updated On

-True power of an Android device lies when you use its customization options completely.
+True power of an Android phone lies when you use its customization options completely.
 Most other mobile platforms are closed to third-party modification of system files.
 Amongst these, Android is open for all sorts of customization related activities through any of the third party apps.
-This can be achieved greatly by rooting your Android device.
-For any average or normal user rooting might sound like a scary and tedious process.
-First, let us see what is rooting:
+This can be achieved greatly by rooting Android phone.
+This guide helps you to root an Android phone in easy steps.
+First, let us see what is rooting.

 What is rooting?